-The study of Stage 6 Science Life Skills assists students to prepare for employment, further education and training, full and active participation in community life.
+The study of Stage 6 Science Life Skills assists students to prepare for employment, further education and training as well as full and active participation in community life.

 An Individualised Education Plan will be completed for each student in consultation with parents and carers, when undertaking a Science Life Skills Course.